bestbat/Homura/README.md

 # Installation/Uninstallation :cd:

-Note: It is not recommended to simply download the script and make it executable.
+Note: Packages often lag behind ports.
+If you want the latest version, and the package is not available, then you should install the port.

 ### Installing from FreeBSD repository